SS Ganges - The last ship to leave India for Guyana and Trinidad

 By Submitting this Form

-Disclaimer: This post is for informational purposes only and does not constitute legal advice.
-Please see our Terms & Conditions and Privacy Policy for more information regarding use of this site.
-All information is true and accurate to the best of our knowledge.
-The information on West Indian Diplomacy is “as is.”
-We make no representations or warranties, express or implied, with respect to the content provided on this website or on any third-party website which may be accessed by a link from this Web site, including any representations or warranties as to accuracy, timeliness, or completeness.
+The information on West Indian Diplomacy is “as is” and makes no representations or warranties, express or implied, with respect to the content provided on this website or on any third-party website which may be accessed by a link from this Web site, including any representations or warranties as to accuracy, timeliness, or completeness.
 West Indian Diplomacy will not be liable for any losses, injuries, or damages from the display or use of this information.

 Leave a Reply